letbueno/tech-test-designli/README.md

 - [Finnhub Stock API](https://finnhub.io/): A real-time stock market API that provides detailed information on stock prices, quotes, financial data, and more, essential for market analysis and financial tracking applications.
 - [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/): Tools for enforcing consistent coding style and best practices, helping to maintain high-quality, readable code.

 ## 📊 Project Structure

 - src/components: Stores reusable UI components, including elements such as the Stock Alert List and Stock Card, all built with Material-UI icons.
 - src/contexts: Contains the Stock Context, managing shared state and logic across the application.
 - src/services: Includes services for sending web notifications through the useNotification service and managing WebSocket connections with useSocket.
-- src/types: Defines custom types and interfaces such as StockAlertPrice, Stock types used across the application.
+- src/types: Defines custom types and interfaces such as StockPriceAlert, Stock types used across the application.
 - src/pages: Contains the main page components, such as Home and Loading Page.

 ## 🖥️ Local development